 Overall, it was of no surprise on the following stats within the report:

-An increase in financial losses due to BEC to over$98 million an average loss of$64,000per report.
+- An increase in financial losses due to BEC to over $98 million

-A cybercrime report every7minutes on average compared to every8minutes last financial year.
+compared to every 8 minutes last financial year.

 Our key takeaways from the ACSC report include: